 Kitchen Renovation: The Best Contractors and Designers

-Renovating a kitchen is an exciting project but we must not lose sight of what is important; a space that meets your needs according to your big or small budget!
-Renovating your kitchen, with or without the help of a designer, must lead to the desired result!
-By planning this project well and choosing the right professionals and contractors, we can help you get more for less.
-Put simply, we will only refer those best suited to redo your kitchen on time and on budget.
+Renovating your kitchen, with or without the help of a designer or directly with the kitchen renovator, must lead to the desired result!
+By planning this project well and choosing the right renovators and contractors, we can help you get more for less.
+We’ll only refer those best suited to redo your kitchen on time and on budget.

 Depending on the size of your project you may need:

-- a cabinetmaker for the manufacture and installation of cabinets
+- A cabinetmaker for the manufacturing and installation of kitchen cabinets

-- a plumber for moving or connecting the sink
+- A plumber for moving or connecting the plumbing

-If you wish to remove a load-bearing wall or expand the spatial area, a building engineer might be involved.
-Obtaining competitive bids for all of the work is not always easy and that's why we exist.
-We are here to help you coordinate everything and do the right things in the right order.
+If you want to remove a load-bearing wall or expand the living area, a building engineer might be involved.
+Obtaining competitive bids for all of the work is not always easy and that's why we're here to help you coordinate everything and do the right things in the right order.

-Whatever your budget, our advisors can direct you to the best kitchen designers, interior designers, kitchen cabinet manufacturers, cabinet makers and contractors to put the odds on your side to achieve your project at the best value for money.
+Whatever your budget, our advisors can direct you to the best kitchen designers, interior designers, kitchen cabinet manufacturers, cabinet makers, kitchen renovators and kitchen contractors to put the odds in your favor of achieving your project at the best value for your budget.

-- Starting the project without adequate planning and underestimating the work involved (yes, there will be dust!)
+- Starting the project without adequate planning and under-estimating the work involved

-- Bringing contractors in too early in the process (they are not kitchen designers!)
+- Bringing contractors in too early into the process (they are not kitchen designers!)

-- Purchasing prefabricated cabinets before you have understood the pros and cons of these and compared with a custom solution
+- Purchasing prefabricated cabinets before you have understood the pros and cons and compared with a custom cabinetry solution

 - Not communicating your budget (it's difficult for professionals or contractors to suggest the right materials or solutions if your budget is unknown)